 The proposed Cults battery storage site with the playing fields in the background.
 Image: Kenny Elrick/DC Thomson

-Flexion Energy is hoping to create a battery storage site near Cults, just one field away from the Countesswells sports fields.
+Flexion Energy has been given permission to construct a battery storage site near Cults, just one field away from the Countesswells sports fields.

-The application has sparked outrage in the area, with Robert Gordon’s College arguing it could put its pupils in danger.
+The application had sparked outrage in the area, with Robert Gordon’s College arguing it could put its pupils in danger.

 School leaders argue that a potential fire at the battery facility would put youngsters at risk of “potentially toxic vapour, fumes, or smoke”.